Honorary fellows: 2012

 In recognition of her outstanding contribution to nursing and the establishment of the nurse practitioner programme and service. (awarded July 2012)

-Shirley is a registered nurse and has worked as a midwife and health visitor and entered higher education in 1986 as a Nurse Teacher and Health Visitor Tutor.
-After a degree at The Open University and an MA and PhD at the University of Lancaster, Shirley worked at St Martin’s College from 1992 -2005, becoming Head of School of Nursing and Midwifery.
-She established the first nurse practitioner service in Cumbria, published two text books and several articles before being invited to take up a Visiting Professorship at the University of Skovde in Sweden.
+Shirley trained as, midwife and health visitor and entered higher education in 1986 as a Nurse Teacher and Health Visitor Tutor.
+After a degree at The Open University and an MA and PhD at the University of Lancaster, Shirley worked at St Martin’s College from1992 -2005, becoming Head of School of Nursing and Midwifery.
+She established the first nurse practitioner service in Cumbria, co-published two textbooks and several articles before being invited to take up a Visiting Professorship at the University of Skovde in Sweden.

 Paul Rose